pavanjava/context_aware_workflows/README.md

 ---

-*This project demonstrates production-ready patterns for building context-aware AI systems with persistent memory and multi-agent orchestration.*
+*Note: This project demonstrates production-ready patterns for building context-aware AI systems with persistent memory and multi-agent orchestration.*